01F0/flashforge-finder-dashboard/README.md

 1. Make sure you have the [Backend](https://github.com/01F0/flashforge-finder-api) running first.

+2. Set the backend URL in the **.env** file

+3. Add your printers to the **index.js** file

-2. Install the node modules:
+4. Install the node modules:

 `npm install`

-3. Start the development server:
+5. Start the development server:

 `npm start`